 After a week-long visit to Dordogne I’d like to pass on some personal thoughts that could be helpful to you planning a trip.
+A travel guide to Dordogne, of sorts, that gives some tips on do’s and don’ts we discovered.

 Planning Hints and Faux-Pas